-Please keep in mind that these fees may change and that the processing time can be higher in some cases, as much as 10 months in some situations.
+Please keep in mind that these fees may change and that the processing time can be higher in some cases in 2022, as much as 10 months in some situations.
 Our team of immigration lawyers in Denmark can provide updated information on the requirements and conditions set forth by the Danish Immigration Service.

 In some cases, it is possible to apply only for an extension of the current permit, if you discover that you do not yet meet the criteria for the permanent permit.
 For the extension, the application needs to be submitted three months before the current permit expires.